Your quickfire guide to growing a beard. Check it out.

 If you’re nervous about digging into your newly-acquired facial hair yourself, track down a decent barber in your local town or city that advertises beard trims.
 These guys will know what they’re doing, and they’ll be able to show you to where you should be trimming your cheek line and neckline.

+From chiselled viking to the classic goatee, a barber will help you set a style you can maintain at home yourself.
 You shouldn’t have to pay more than £20/$25 and trust us, it’s well worth the money.
 Even if you trim your own beard, as a rule of thumb you should let it grow out untouched for a few weeks once every 2-3 months and book an appointment with your local barber so they can get the shape back into it.

 5) Tame that Beard